 The Old Courthouse

-The courthouse was the scene of the historic Dred Scott case where Scott and his wife Harriet, two enslaved African Americans who had lived for a time in free territory, sued for his freedom.
-While the court in St. Louis ruled in his favor, Scott lost his case in an appeal that went to the Supreme Court.
+The courthouse was the scene of the historic Dred Scott case where Scott and his wife Harriet, two enslaved African Americans who had lived for a time in free territory, sued for their freedom.
+While the court in St. Louis ruled in their favor, the Scotts lost their case in an appeal that went to the U.S. Supreme Court.
 The case focused national attention on the slavery issue.
 Scott died a free man after being purchased and freed by St. Louisan Taylor Blow.
 Over 300 other enslaved persons sued for their freedom in the St. Louis courts.
 About half won their freedom.
 The Old Courthouse has many other ties to the story of slavery and civil rights in Missouri and the nation.
-Slaves were sold on the courthouse steps.
-However, slaves were auctioned there through the Probate Court.
+Slaves were sold on the courthouse steps, mostly in estate settlements in connection with the Probate Court.
 Several cases involving underground railroad activity in St. Louis have been discovered in court documents.
 After the Civil War landmark cases like that of Caroline Williams, in 1867, abolished segregation on mass transportation in St. Louis.

-In 1859, Ulysses S. Grant legally freed his only slave at the courthouse.
-Today visitors can see a recreation of the courtroom where the original Dred Scott case was held and participate in a dramatization of the case which many say was a factor in the start of the Civil War.
+Today visitors can see a restored courtroom similar to the one where the Dred Scott case was held and participate in a dramatization of the case which many say was a factor in the start of the Civil War.
 Scott’s grave can be visited at St. Louis’ historic Calvary Cemetery.

 The Griot Museum of Black History